mcmire/dotfiles/README.md

 these configuration files and get started Vimming.

 First, you need to download this repo somehow.
-You'll probably want to come back to these files later, make modifications to them, and push them up, so fork this repo, then clone your fork in a convenient place you'll remember, such as the same place you store code.
+You'll probably want to come back to these files later, make modifications to themL and push them up.
+So start by forking this repo, then clone your fork in a convenient place you'll remember, such as the same place you store code.
 For example:

     cd myawesomecode
     git clone git://github.com:myusername/vimfiles.git